 There is a second, and much smaller, inscription: IMP · CAES · L · SEPTIMIVS · SEVERVS · ET · IMP · M · AVRELIVS · ANTONINVS · PANTHEVM · VETVSTATE · CORRVPTVM · CUM · OMNI · CVLTV · RESTITVERVNT (Emperor Septimius Severus and Emperor Aurelius Antoninus restored the worn-out Pantheon to elegance).
 The great bronze doors of the Pantheon are thought to be the oldest in Rome.

 In 609, the Pantheon was converted into a church, that of Sancta Maria ad Martyres, also known as Santa Maria Rotonda.
 In time, a small bell tower was added to the apex of the pediment.
 In the 17th century, Pope Urban VIII (r.
 1623-44) had this replaced by twin bell towers (often mistakenly attributed to Bernini), which were nicknamed the 'orecchie d'asino' (ears of an ass).
 The bell towers were removed in 1883.

-The Pantheon is the final resting-place of the Renaissance artist Raphael (1473-1520), the Baroque composer Arcangelo Corelli (1653-1713) and the first two kings of Italy: Vittorio Emanuele II (r.
+The Pantheon is the final resting-place of the Renaissance artists Raphael (1473-1520) and Baldassare Peruzzi (1481-1536), the Baroque composer Arcangelo Corelli (1653-1713), and the first two kings of Italy Vittorio Emanuele II (r.
 1861-78) and his son Umberto I (r.
 1878-1900).